-Have you ever pondered how all the graves will open?
+Have you ever wondered how all the graves will open?
 Not when, but how?
 Will we come up out of the sea—the earth—an urn?
 Even the people who sharks have eaten?
 The graves will open on “that day.”
 Bodies shipwrecked at sea—bodies waiting in pine boxes under the earth—and ash remains tucked inside urns will all give up their dead.
-When studying resurrection, consider the Luz bone, a bone that is said cannot be crushed, burned, or destroyed.
+When studying resurrection, consider the Luz bone, which cannot be crushed, burned, or destroyed.
 The Father presents Ezekiel with a question concerning bones:

 “Son of man, can these bones live?”
 And I answered, “O Lord GOD, You know.”
 Again He said to me, “Prophesy over these bones and say to them, ‘O dry bones, hear the word of the LORD.’
 “Thus says the Lord GOD to these bones, ‘Behold, I will cause breath to enter you that you may come to life.
 ‘I will put sinews on you, make flesh grow back on you, cover you with skin and put breath in you that you may come alive; and you will know that I am the LORD.”

 —Ezekiel 37:3-6, NASB